 Choosing ingredients for your board

 Of course, what goes on your charcuterie board depends on your tastes and the theme or aesthetic you want.
-But here is a master list of everything that might go on your typical charcuterie board:
+You can customize it how you choose.
+But here is a master list of everything that goes on your typical charcuterie board:

 - Bread or baguettes